 The library serves several Creston and Union County area book clubs by providing multiple copies of titles that have been selected in advance for their readers.
 If your book club needs help locating materials, please call the library at (641) 782-2277, or email us at email@example.com.

 Fax charges are: $1.00 for the first page and .50 per page thereafter to send, and .50 per page to receive.
 Library staff operate the fax machine but are not responsible for materials that may be damaged in the process.
-There is also a scanner connected to a downstairs public computer that patrons may use to scan and send documents by email.

 The library is proud to be the home of the Union County, Iowa, Genealogical Society (UCGS).
 UCGS officers meet in the library on the 4th Monday of every month at 6pm, and often holds "First Saturday" events at noon on the first Saturday of the month.